-Helen Goodman MP has represented the Bishop Auckland Constituency since 2005.
+Helen Goodman has represented the Bishop Auckland Constituency since 2005.

-Helen was first elected in 2005, and served as Deputy Leader of the House and a Minister at the Department of Work and Pensions in the last government.
-In opposition Helen has served as Shadow Prisons Minister and Shadow Minister for Culture & Media, Shadow Minister for Welfare Reform, including coordinating Labour’s campaign for the abolition of the Bedroom Tax.
-In July Helen was elected by her peers to serve on the Treasury Select Committee.
+Helen has served as Deputy Leader of the House and a Minister at the Department of Work and Pensions in the last Labour government.
+In opposition Helen has served as Shadow Prisons Minister, Shadow Minister for Culture & Media, Shadow Minister for Welfare Reform & Shadow Foreign Affairs Minister.
+She has also served on the Treasury Select Committee.

 She was an inaugural trustee at Auckland Castle, having led the highly successful campaign to retain the Zurbaran Paintings in Auckland Castle.
 She is a Friend of Bowes Museum, and Patron of both the Befriender Scheme in Spennymoor and the County Durham charity Heel & Toe Charity.
 Regionally she is a Patron of North East Call to Action on Global Poverty and Climate Change (NE-CAP).

-She is married with two children, and outside of politics she enjoys cooking, walking and being with her family.
+She is married with two children, and outside of politics, she enjoys cooking, walking and being with her family.